-Supervised by: Clinical Director Supervises: On duty CNA Hours: 20 to 40 per week
+Supervised by: Administrative Program Director Supervises: Any CNA on duty Hours: 20 to 40 per week

 Basic Purpose: Responsible for the delivery and quality of nursing services provided at Wellspring’s New Horizons Detox Program in coordination with the nursing and clinical counseling staff.